laurentbarraud/wpf-chat-server/README.md

 - 🏠 Local mode — runs locally if no IP address is provided
 - 🪟 System tray integration — minimize/close to tray
 - 🎨 Theme toggle — light/dark themes switchable at any time
-- 🌐 Instant language switching — fully localized in French, Spanish and English
+- 🌐 Instant language switching — localized in French, Spanish and English
 - ✏️ Adjustable input field — resize or shift it horizontally to match your layout preferences
 - 🎞️ Subtle WPF animations using xaml storyboards and UI polish